zixia/bbs/README.md

 ### v20 Dec 30, 2020

+Good news!
+We found some backup segmentations which might be able to restore the most important parts of the bbs data.

+We are working on the data and try to rebuild the BBS system from the source code now.

 ### v18 2018

 Two disk failure: The system data storage has two 750GB disk with ReiserFS and XFS, they have started losing data and emit lots of dmesg error messages.